 Wallet Charges Invoices: Issued at the end of each usage cycle, always showing charges already debited.

-Status: Typically marked Paid, may be Partially Paid if wallet balance was insufficient for nightly debits.
+Status: Typically marked Paid, may be Partially Paid if wallet balance was insufficient at the time of debit.

 Invoice Format: Invoices are available in PDF format for easy viewing and downloading.